PILTRAFILLA317/minishell/README.md

 **Observations**

-Bash (and BASHado) manages the quotes so that when he finds one, whether it is single or double, he takes what is inside that one and the next one the same as he finds, whatever is inside.
+Bash (and BASHado) manages the quotes so that when he finds one, whether it is single or double, it takes what is inside that one and the next one the same as it finds, whatever is inside.
 For example:
 ~~~bash
 BASHado > ""'hello'""